Greening Richmond Public Libraries

 Many Thanks to our Partners

-The Greening Richmond Public Libraries initiative is supported by Altria, Arbor Day Foundation, National Fish and Wildlife Foundation, Richmond Department of Public Utilities/RVAH2O, Richmond Public Library Foundation, Virginia Department of Forestry, and the United States Environmental Protection Agency through a grant from the Virginia Department of Environmental Quality.
-Project partners include Richmond Public Library, Richmond Department of Public Utilities, James River Association, and Four Winds Design, LC.
+The Greening Richmond Public Libraries initiative is made possible by generous support from Altria, Arbor Day Foundation, Richmond Department of Public Utilities/RVAH2O, Richmond’s Office of Sustainability, Richmond Public Library Foundation, United States Environmental Protection Agency through grants from the National Fish and Wildlife Foundation and Virginia Department of Environmental Quality, and Virginia Department of Forestry.
+Project partners include Richmond Public Library, Richmond Department of Public Utilities/RVAH2O, Four Winds Design, James River Association, and PlanRVA.